luanvvk/javascript-training/README.md

 Welcome to my first Javascript personal project.
 In this topic, I will make a Task manager app which helps user to create a workspace and manage the work progress.
 You can find the all the links needed at the end of this file.
-The objectives of this project is to apply the Javascript knowlegde to handle the CRUD operation by managing the add/edit/delete feature.
-Sorting and searching features are also included to inprove the user experience.
+The objectives of this project is to apply the Javascript knowlegde to handle the CRUD operations by managing the add/edit/delete features.
+Sorting and searching features are also included to improve the user experience.

 ## Timeline
 - 03/12/2024 - 17/12/2024 ( 10 days ).